mobxjs/mobx/notes.md

     -   [ ] make `onReactionError` an option for `configure`
     -   [ ] investigate the onbecomeunobserved issue
     -   [ ] support `flow` and `computedFn` as annotation
+    -   [ ] make second arg of reaction effect the old value
 -   [ ] docs
     -   [ ] clean up docs
     -   [ ] fix interactive tut